semehal62/-airbnb-clone-project./README.md

 * Reviews

    GET /reviews/ - List all reviews

    POST /reviews/ - Create a new review

-GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review
+   GET /reviews/{review_id}/ - Retrieve a specific review

+   PUT /reviews/{review_id}/ - Update a specific review

+   DELETE /reviews/{review_id}/ - Delete a specific review

+## Feature Breakdown

+1. API Documentation

+   OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.

+   Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.

+   GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

+2. User Authentication

+   User Authentication handles user registration, login, and profile management through endpoints /users/ and /users/{user_id}/.
+It enables

+   users to create accounts, authenticate their identity, and manage their personal information.

+4. Property Management

+   Property managment handles creating, updating, retrieve, and delete property listings through endpoints /properties/ and /properties/{property_id}/

+5. Booking System

+   Booking system handles making , updating , and manages bookings, including check-in and check-out details through endpoints  /bookings/ and

+   /bookings/{booking_id}/

+8. Payment Processing

+   Payment Processing handles payment transactions related to bookings through  endpoint /payments/

+5. Review System

+   Review system manages and posts reviews throug the endpoints  /reviews/ and  /reviews/{review_id}/

+6. Database Optimizations

+   Indexing: Implement indexes for fast retrieval of frequently accessed data.

+   Caching: Use caching strategies to reduce database load and improve performance.